AZVice/REST-rant-carlos-h/README.md

 REST-Rant is an app where users can review restaurants.

-[REST-RANT] is a project build to understand how APIs work.
+[REST-RANT] is a project to help me understand how APIs work.
 Also, it describes how to setup a basic README file.
-The goal is to learn how end-points are build for a client to pull information from a server.
+The goal is to learn how end-points are built, and to show how a client pulls information from a server.

 ##  Routes